wopehq/wowerlay/README.md

 To create an overlay you must at least set a `visibility` handler value and give a target element, template ref values can be given.

-Don't worry, anthing goes to `<Wowerlay/>` will be unmounted when visible is `false` but currently I don't recommend you to use it with `<KeepAlive/>` because I haven't test it yet.
+Don't worry, anthing goes to `<Wowerlay/>` will be unmounted when visible is `false` but currently we don't recommend you to use it with `<KeepAlive/>` because we haven't test it yet.

 And `<Wowerlay/>` component is jut a `div` with extra features, you can change tag of it with `tag` prop.